 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If your child has any of these health problems: Low white blood cell count or low platelet count.
+- If your child has any of these health problems: Low white blood cell count, low platelet count, or low red blood cell count.

 - Have your child avoid tasks or actions that call for alertness until you see how this drug affects your child.
 These are things like riding a bike, playing sports, or using items such as scissors, lawnmowers, electric scooters, toy cars, or motorized vehicles.